angularkc/meetup-intro/README.md

 Slides used by AngularKC as opening remarks for a Meetup.
 Uses reveal.js.

+Hosted as a GH page on `master` at [https://angularkc.github.io/meetup-intro/](https://angularkc.github.io/meetup-intro/)

 ## Getting Going
 Run `npm i` to get deps